MobyDickDick/TinyLanguage/docs/debugger_workflows.md

   through the integrated terminal.
 You should not see an extra shell prompt because the adapter spawns the interpreter in the background and forwards all output to the Debug Console.

+### Interpreting "Window" log warnings and errors
+- The **Window** log (from the main VS Code process) often contains extension warnings unrelated to TinyLanguage.
+Examples include duplicate setting registrations (e.g., `twxs.cmake: Cannot register 'cmake.cmakePath'`), deprecation notices (`punycode`), or experimental feature warnings (SQLite).
+  These are emitted by other extensions and do not block the TinyLanguage adapter.
+- Errors such as `Failed to fetch MCP registry providers Server returned 404` or `chatParticipant must be declared in package.json: claude-code` likewise originate from other extensions.
+Treat them as background noise unless they mention the `tinylanguage` debug type or the adapter script directly.
+- A `Scheme contains illegal characters` `UriError` typically arises when an extension constructs an invalid URI.
+Unless the stack trace references TinyLanguage files (for example, paths under `vscode-extension/` or `tiny_language.py`), it will not prevent the TinyLanguage debugger from launching.
+Continue to verify that the adapter log shows the `launch` and `configurationDone` requests arriving after VS Code resolves the `tinylanguage` configuration.
 - If you see the Python-style activation while trying to debug TinyLanguage, double-check that your `launch.json` uses `"type": "tinylanguage"` instead of the built-in Python configuration.
 That ensures stepping and breakpoints go